Estimated reading time: 6 minutes

 Accelerated Depreciation Method

-Accelerated depreciation is a method that allows for a higher amount of depreciation expense to be recognized in the early years of an asset’s useful life.
+Accelerated depreciation to reduce taxable gains allows for a higher amount of depreciation expense be recognized in the early years of an asset’s useful life.

 This results in a lower taxable income in the early years and a higher taxable income in later years.

-When using accelerated depreciation, the asset is depreciated faster in the early years and slower in the later years.
+When using accelerated depreciation to reduce table gains, the asset is depreciated faster in the early years and slower in the later years.

 This reflects that many assets, such as machinery and equipment, lose more value in their early years of use.